How To Create A Weekly Menu And Ensure You Remember To Use It!

 I cannot stress enough how important this step is for meal planning.
 If you can’t find your weekly menu what good will it do?

 I like to hang mine right next to my oven.
 This way it is always there to remind me that I have a game plan and to ensure that I stick to it.
-Out of sight is definitely out of mind, so keep your menu out to remind you to do a little prep work before dinner time hits.

-If I have a really crazy night ahead, I may even set the table.
 Every little bit can help make dinner more enjoyable for everyone, including the cook!

 Step #4 Pull or print out any recipes needed for the week

-I have a clear pocket envelope taped to the side of my oven where I will see it at all times.
 This visual reminder is a game-changer, especially in the beginning.
-Having your menu in a place where it can remind you that it even exists is a great way to make sure this all works.
+Having your menu in a place where it can remind you that it even exists is a great way to ensure this all works.

 Inside of the pocket, you can keep any recipes you need for your week of meal plans.

-If the recipe is on your computer and not printed out, you simply put an “*” next to that item on your menu.
 This visual reminder tells you that the recipe needed is on your laptop or phone.
 No more wasting time trying to remember where the recipe is.

 Step #5 Keep a list of go-to recipes for substitutions when meal planning

-Sometimes I wake up and after looking at my weekly menu I decide that I don’t want pasta for dinner tonight.
 Maybe it’s a beautiful day and I would rather use the grill and eat outside.
 That is why it’s nice to have a few extra recipes in your pocket envelope just in case you want to make a change.

-Pizza, tacos, hobo packets are all cheap and easy meal options in a pinch.
+Pizza, tacos, and hobo packets are all cheap and easy meal options in a pinch.
 Keep a list of ideas and attach the recipes to that sheet so you have everything you need in one convenient spot.

 Step #6 List items you just ran out of

 If you just used up the last of your brown sugar for Tuesday’s dinner, write it down on your weekly shopping list right away.
-This will ensure you have an up to date and current list at all times again saving you time and money.

 Step #7 Set up a reminder

-When I first started using a menu I cannot tell you how many times I would forget to look at it in the morning to make sure I had things ready for that night.
-I would just go about my day and at 5 o’clock I would look at my menu only to find I forgot to take the meat out of the freezer!
+When I first started using a menu, I cannot tell you how many times I would forget to look at it in the morning to make sure I had things ready for that night.

-I simply use my phone (or my Alexa) to remind me.
-(You can use your Fitbit too, see how here.)
-Just set up a recurring alarm to go off on your phone each morning.
-This will remind you to look at your menu so you know what’s for dinner and also to help you do any prep work now so you are even more ready to go.
+This will remind you to look at your menu so you know what’s for dinner and also help you do any prep work now so you are even more ready to go.

-I can’t tell you how stress-free dinner time will be once you create a weekly menu.
 If you are like we are, then dinner time is a crazy time in your home, and anything you can find that will eliminate that has to be a good thing.

-Now, if the kids want to know what’s for dinner, they just read the meal plan and issue any complaints in writing. 😂
+Now, if the kids want to know what’s for dinner, they just read the meal plan and issue any complaints in writing.

 If you struggle with leftovers and throwing things away because you forgot to use them up before they went bad then I have a few bonus tips just for you.